 It may surprise you to know even though it is a metal, copper can dissolve in a way allowing it to penetrate deeply into plant tissues to provide optimal prevention and control of a wide variety of fungal diseases, such as:

-When used correctly and at the right time, copper fungicide provides good protection against these particular diseases, but there are some considerations to keep in mind.
+When used correctly and at the right time, a liquid copper fungicide provides good protection against these particular diseases, but there are some considerations to keep in mind.

 #1 – Limited effectiveness: When using a Copper fungicide, timing is an important consideration.

 For example, this type of fungicide is not especially effective when used against the late blight of tomatoes and potatoes.